2 big improvements to the Postman Secret Scanner

 2. In-app notifications

-Until now, the Postman Token Scanner relied on the use of emails to inform you whenever a sensitive token was identified in a public documentation or a public workspace owned by you or your team.
+Until now, the Postman Secret Scanner relied on the use of emails to inform you whenever a sensitive token was identified in a public documentation or a public workspace owned by you or your team.
 Here is an example email:

 With the latest feature improvements, you will now also be informed using notifications within Postman, thereby removing the need to constantly check your mailboxes for emails from security.notifications@postman.com.
-As soon as the token scanner identifies a sensitive token, Postman will alert you using notifications as shown below:
+As soon as the secret scanner identifies a sensitive token, Postman will alert you using notifications as shown below:

 Postman notification informing about token exposures

-You can opt to turn off the in-app notifications of the token scanner from your notification preferences (as shown below) if you prefer to stick with just the email notifications for sensitive token exposures.
+You can opt to turn off the in-app notifications of the secret scanner from your notification preferences (as shown below) if you prefer to stick with just the email notifications for sensitive token exposures.

-Enabling/disabling notifications for the Postman Token Scanner
+Enabling/disabling notifications for the Postman Secret Scanner

 The Postman Security public workspace contains more resources that can help you institute better security practices for your team.
 Feel free to check it out.
 Stay tuned to the Postman blog for more security-related posts and exciting product updates.